relvaner/vertx-web-proxy/Readme.md

 ```

 ## License ##
 This library is released under an open source Apache 2.0 license.

-## Announcement ##
-This library is currently under a prototype state.
+Ported with adaptations from [Smiley's HTTP Proxy Servlet](https://github.com/mitre/HTTP-Proxy-Servlet).